joaks07/Proyect-EvilTwin-ESP32/docs/01-introduction.md

 It started as the capstone project for the Computer Security module of a vocational degree in Microcomputer Systems and Networks (SMR, Spain), and has continued since as a personal cybersecurity and embedded‑hardware project.

-> [!IMPORTANT] Lab environment
-> Every test runs inside an isolated environment, on hardware owned by the project team.
-No outside device, network, or person is ever involved or affected.

 ## Educational goal